kaspervd/casanova/README.md

 --------------
 I've tried quite a few of the CASA tasks but not all of them (there are 137).
 So it's possible that you find a bug using one of the tasks.

-I ended up creating casanova for my master's research project at Leiden Observatory so after a few months I might not be a radio astronomer anymore ;-).
+I ended up creating casanova for my master's research project at Leiden Observatory (see my cspam repository) so after a few months I might not be a radio astronomer anymore ;-).

 Contact:
 Kasper van Dam